synnevaag97/STM32_Intro_Tasks/README.md

 | 7 | DAC and DMA| Use the CS43L22, which is an Audio-DAC with an integrated amplifier.
 Generate tones with different frequencies that will eventually be combined with accelerometer data. | ✅ |
 <!---               | 3B   | Oscilloskop | This task provides an introduction and basic training in the use of an oscilloscope.
 First, some very simple measurements generated from a signal generator will be taken.
 Then, I²C measurements to and from a temperature sensor will be decoded from the oscilloscope.  |  |-->

+For more projects and explanations take a look at:https://legacy.cs.indiana.edu/~geobrown/book.pdf.

 ## Task 1
 Downloaded STM32CubeIDE from https://www.st.com/en/development-tools/stm32cubeide.html.
 Familiarized myself with the STM32F4 user manual and datasheet found at https://www.st.com/en/microcontrollers-microprocessors/stm32f4-series/documentation.html.
 Created a new project, choose the STM32F407G-DISC1, and the reset all pins and clock configrautions before starting this new project.